From November 2017 – First published in Knockout London to accompany a video interview featurette

 The latter question is not the usual whimsical reflection on a prodigious talent laid waste by distraction or lost drive but the result of the cruellest of interlopers into a sporting career.
 Injury.

-By the time his trusted giant, Howard Rainey, himself a boxing eccentric, pushed and prodded at the protruding bone of McMillan’s left shoulder, hideously dislocated in an innocuous exchange with Ruben Dario Palacios, the 26 year-old was on the brink of a lucrative clash with Paul Hodgkinson and potentially, curtailing the rise of the Sheffield Prince too.
+By the time his trusted giant, Howard Rainey, himself a boxing eccentric, pushed and prodded at the protruding bone of McMillan’s left shoulder, hideously dislocated in an innocuous exchange with Ruben Dario Palacios, the 26-year-old was on the brink of a lucrative clash with Paul Hodgkinson and potentially, going on to curtail the rise of the Sheffield Prince too.

 Colin McMillan; the Olympian that never was, the nemesis to a Prince he never fought and one of the most gifted fighters the country ever produced.
 His injury stole a year from him and much more besides; it stole momentum and the fullest use of his left hand.
 Never again would he throw it instinctively and the best of him was lost.
 He fought on, first in denial and then through adopted pragmatism as he sought to succeed despite, rather than because.